– This post was written by Liam McGarry –

 Across the United States, there are Black history museums endeavoring to tell the African-American story.
 From highly funded national institutions to volunteer-aided communal initiatives, museums play a significant role in documenting and remembering historic eras, leaders, and injustices that have shaped the Black experience over the last five centuries.

 Many well-known museums deal with the lasting legacy of slavery, the cruel, sustained anti-Black system of Jim Crow in the Southern States, and the stories of the Civil Rights Movement.
-But there are also spaces dedicated to lesser-known heroes, sporting pioneers, and African-American art and culture.
+But there are also spaces dedicated to lesser-known heroes, sporting pioneers, legendary musicians, and African-American art and culture.

 Below is a selection of stand-out Black history museums and civil rights museums, as well as a state-by-state list of Black history museums near you.